Giantpizzahead/personal-website/_posts/2023-04-04-a-comprehensive-health-tracking-guide.md

 But.
 The major issue is they require you to *manually start and stop tracking*, which means they can't track things like oversleeping past the alarm or unintentional naps.
 Entering those manually is a pain.
 Basically, apps are accurate enough to be used for nighttime sleep tracking, but we ideally want something that can auto-detect sleep sessions at any time of day.

+#### Whoop 4.0

+You barely feel the Whoop strap when you're wearing it, and it tracks your sleep automatically - and even has a haptic wake up alarm!
+It's expensive, but considering the boatload of exercise features, it's well worth it IMO.
+If you're only looking for a sleep tracker though, ignore this and look at Sleep Cycle instead.

-### What We'll Try
+#### What We'll Try

+##### Withings Sleep Pad

+This thing made me self conscious about getting on my bed, with the fear that I'd accidentally trigger a sleep session.
+Although technically that's a good thing... right?

+This pad needs to be connected to a power outlet to work, so only consider this if you have a power outlet near your bed!
+With that being said, the sleep tracking is quite accurate, and it's *fully automatic* - which is the key part.

+#### What We Considered

+BUT, after using it for a while...
+I have determined that RISE's sleep tracking feature is horribly unreliable, because it assumes that you sleep in one contiguous block of time, and refuses to accept any nap times without manual logging.
+In other words, it doesn't work well with other trackers, so don't use it.

+##### Amazon Halo View/Band

+No - See wearable trackers for more info.

+##### Other Stuff

 [This article](https://www.cnn.com/cnn-underscored/reviews/best-sleep-trackers) guided most of the products I looked at (along with a few brief Google searches).

-To try:
+These things cost money though, so I didn't look at the below - not for any particular reason, I just found something I was happy with before trying these ones.

+Other things to consider:
-Ring - Oura Ring (sleep tracking), SleepOn Go2sleep Tracker Bedside - Google Nest Hub 2nd gen (yes this can track sleep), SleepScore Max, Amazon Halo Rise Under mattress - Withings sleep pad, Sleepme Sleep Tracker, Emfit QS, Tomorrow Sleeptracker
+Bedside - Google Nest Hub 2nd gen (yes this can track sleep), SleepScore Max Under mattress - Sleepme Sleep Tracker, Emfit QS, Tomorrow Sleeptracker Under mattress - Slee ose cer, Emfit QS, Tomorrow Sleeptracker Under mattress - Sleeme o cer, Emfit QS, Tomorrow Sleeptracker

-Withings Body + Smart Wi-Fi bathroom scale

-### What We Considered

-#### Amazon Halo View/Band

-No - See wearable trackers for more info.

 ## Wearable Trackers